badlogic/serial-plotter/README.md

 }
 ```

-The serial port is set up with a baud rate of `112500` bauds.
-In `loop()`, a new line for the serial plotter is emitted, with 3 variables `var1`, `var2`, and `var3`, with values generated from scaled and offset sine waves.
-After the line intended for the serial plotter, another line is emitted, which the plotter will ignore, as it does not start with `\r\n`.
+The baud rate is set to `112500`.
+In `loop()`, a new line with `var1`, `var2`, and `var3` is emitted, using scaled sine waves as values.
+Another line, ignored by the plotter, is emitted afterward.

-## Opening the plotter
+## Opening the Plotter
-In VS Code, press `CTRL + SHIFT + P` (`CMD + SHIFT + P` on macOS) to bring up the command palette.
-Type the first few characters of `Serial Plotter: Open pane` and select the command from the palette.
-The Pane will open.
+In VS Code, press `CTRL + SHIFT + P` (`CMD + SHIFT + P` on macOS) to open the command palette.
+Type `Serial Plotter: Open pane` and select the command.
+The pane will open.

-## Selecting port & baud rate
+## Selecting Port & Baud Rate

 ![docs/pane-1.png](docs/pane-1.png)

-You will see the port and baud rate selector.
-Select the port you want to monitor from the drop down list.
-If you connected your device after opening the pane, click the refresh button next to the drop down.
-Your newly connected device should now be available in the drop down.
+Choose your port from the dropdown list.
+If you connected your device after opening the pane, click the refresh button.
+Select the correct baud rate to match your device configuration.

-Select the baud rate to use.
-It must be the same as the baud rate you configured on your connected device.

 ## Monitoring
-After selecting the port and baud rate, click `Start` to start monitoring.
-For the program above, you may see something like this.
+After selecting the port and baud rate, click `Start`.
+You may see output like this:

 ![docs/pane-2.png](docs/pane-2.png)

-Serial plotter will try to connect to the specified port and wait for lines to arrive.
-It will display the raw serial data in the `Raw` panel at the top.
-This panel is limited to the last 1000 lines received from the serial port.

-The `Variables` pane shows all variables that have been encountered, including their min, max, and current value.
+The serial plotter connects to the port and waits for incoming data.
+The `Raw` panel shows the last 1000 lines of raw serial data.
+The `Variables` pane displays all variables encountered, including their min, max, and current values.

-By default, a plot pane will also be displayed, showing all variables that have been mentioned in the first data line.
-You can use the checkboxes next to a variable to hide or show its data in the plot.
-Uncheck the `auto-scroll` checkbox, then drag the plot left or right to manually inspect the data.
-Use the `zoom` slider to show more or less samples in the plot (minimum 10, maximum 1000).
-Use the `Close` button to close the plot.
+A plot pane shows all variables from the first data line by default.
+Use checkboxes to show or hide variables.
+Uncheck `auto-scroll` to manually inspect the data.
+You can drag the plot left or right to explore the data further.
+Adjust the `zoom` slider to change the sample range (from 10 to 1000), that is, the number of samples visible in the plot.
+Use `Close` to close the plot.

-You can add additional plots by clicking the `Add plot` button.
+You can add more plots with the `Add plot` button.

-Stop monitoring by clicking the `Stop` button at the top of the pane.
-You will still be able to inspect the data from the session you just stopped.
+Click `Stop` to stop monitoring.
+You can still review the data from the stopped session.

-## Known issues
+## Known Issues
-* A serial port can only be used by a single process.
-You can not monitor and e.g. upload a new program to an Arduino at the same time.
-If serial plotter can not connect to a serial port, make sure it's not used by another process.
-Conversely, if e.g. you can not upload a new program to your Arduino via PlatformIO or the Arduino IDE, make sure serial plotter is currently not monitoring the serial port of the Arduino.
+- A serial port can only be accessed by one process at a time.
+You cannot monitor a port and upload a program to the Arduino simultaneously.
+Ensure no other process is using the port if the plotter can't connect.
+Similarly, if you're having trouble uploading to the Arduino, make sure the serial plotter isn't monitoring the port.
-* If you create multiple plots with specific variable selections, you have to recreate them if you start a new monitoring session.
+- If you create multiple plots with specific variable selections, they need to be recreated when starting a new session.